blackmann/logsff/README.md

 ## Usage

-To recor a log, make a POST request to `/logs` with the following format:
+To record a log, make a POST request to `/logs` with the following format:

 ```ts
 type Log = {